-A priority of the City of Hillsdale and Hillsdale Township is to develop and implement a joint recreation plan which responds to the recreational desires of their citizens and to plan for enhancements to parks and recreation programs.
-A sincere effort was spent in developing this joint plan which represents the projected needs for recreation facilities and services in the City and Township.
+A priority of the City of Hillsdale is to develop and implement a recreation plan which responds to the recreational desires of its citizens and to plan for enhancements to parks and recreation programs.
+A sincere effort was spent in developing this plan which represents the projected needs for recreation facilities and services in the City surrounding areas.
 For example, the plan provides a clear picture of the recreational opportunities available to residents regardless of who provides them.
 Nontraditional recreation opportunities such as historic districts/structures and shopping opportunities are also catalogued as well as traditional parks and recreation facilities.